sagar2395/sagar2395/README.md

 ## *What I do?*
 I am **Devops Engineer** working on Cloud and Devops technologies.
 I deploy infrastructure and automate the process using CI/CD tools.

-I am a **Devops Engineer** with expertise in deployment of infrastructure to Cloud mainly Microsoft Azure.
+I have expertise in deployment of infrastructure to Cloud mainly Microsoft Azure.
 I have experience with Terraform, ARM, Docker, Kubernetes and several other tools related to Cloud and Devops.

 ## *What technologies do I use?*
 I have never kept myself limited to technologies.
 I learn new technologies as per requirements.
 However, few technologies that I have worked on are as follows: